asimlqt/docker-php/README.md

 # Logging into the container

-All the docker images provide an `admin` user to provide access to the container and execute basic commands e.g. `composer`
+All the docker images provide an `admin` user to gain access to the container and execute basic commands e.g. `composer` or execute scripts

 ```
 docker exec -it -u admin php bash